Pandademic/cello/README.md

 - ✨ It's Small!
 - ✨ Its Fast!
 (Mostly)
 - ✨ It's Supported on Pretty much everything!
-- ✨ Oh for goodness sake , The README is bigger than the actual Package manager! *seriously , no kidding you can check the file size!*
+- ✨ Oh for goodness sake , The README is bigger than the actual Package manager! *seriously , no kidding you can check the file size!It's just bigger than it has to be for the README to be 2x bigger*
 - ✨ More to come!

 # Install